• Skip to primary navigation

 • 2 radishes sliced into 2-inch wedges

-• 3 string beans sliced into 3 inches
+• 3 string beans sliced into 3-inch pieces

 • 2 eggplants cut into 2-inch wedges

-• 2 medium-size red tomato cut in half
+• 2 medium-sized red tomatoes cut in half

-• 1 small red onion cut in 4 pieces
+• 1 small red onion cut into 4 pieces

-• 1 large bell pepper sliced in strips
+• 1 large bell pepper sliced into strips

 • 3 okras